microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Update the navigation property accessPackageAssignmentApprovals in identityGovernance

 ### [Update-MgEntitlementManagementAccessPackageAssignmentApprovalStage](Update-MgEntitlementManagementAccessPackageAssignmentApprovalStage.md)
-In Azure AD entitlement management, approve or deny an approvalStage object in an approval.
+Approve or deny an approvalStage object in an approval.
 This API is available in the following national cloud deployments.

 ### [Update-MgEntitlementManagementAccessPackageAssignmentPolicy](Update-MgEntitlementManagementAccessPackageAssignmentPolicy.md)